UNITED STATES

 Earnings per share

-In recent years through the second quarter of 2022, we reported annual and quarterly losses from operations and reported basic and diluted losses per share based on the actual average shares of common stock outstanding during the relevant period.
-For the quarter ended March 31, 2023, we reported net income from operations.
-Our fully diluted earnings per share for the three months ended March 31, 2023, is based on our weighted average common shares outstanding plus the common stock equivalent of our outstanding “in-the-money” warrants, restricted stock units and stock options.
+For the three and nine months ended September 30, 2024 and 2023, we reported net income from operations.
+Our diluted earnings per share for these periods is based on our weighted average common shares outstanding and is computed using the treasury stock method for our outstanding “in-the-money” warrants, restricted stock units and stock options.

 (In Thousands) | Three Months Ended | |||||||